Family Reunion Visa – VIPER

 The Visa Application form must be filled out online at http://scedv.serpro.gov.br.
 Once filled out and submitted, your online application form will be valid for thirty (30) days.
 After this period your online form will no longer be valid and it will be necessary to complete a new one.

-- Click “Visa Request”
+- Click “Visa Request” (if the English flag was selected)

 - Read the instructions